Ojobumiche/StudentManagentSystem-GUI/READMME.md

 GradePanel: Provides a GUI for managing grades.

+DisplayDataPanel:
-DisplayDataPanel: Provides a GUI for displaying student-course-grade relationships.
+Provides a GUI for displaying student-course-grade relationships.

 How to Run the Program
 Prerequisites
-Java Development Kit (JDK): Ensure you have JDK 11 or later installed.
+Java Development Kit (JDK):
+Ensure you have JDK 11 or later installed.

 IDE: Use an IDE like IntelliJ IDEA or Eclipse for easier setup and running.

 Steps to Run
 Clone the Repository:

-bash
-Copy
 git clone https://github.com/Ojobumiche/StudentManagentSystem-GUI.git
 cd StudentManagementSystem
 Open the Project in Your IDE: